randy3k/SendTextPlus/README.md

  - Terminal of Mac
  - iTerm 2 of Mac
- - screen and tmux on Unix machines.
+ - screen and tmux on Unix machines
+ - SublimeREPL for R and python syntaxes (it works better with R)

 ### Installation